aws/aws-sdk-php/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 ### Is this related to a problem?
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A clear and concise description of the issue, e.g. I'm always frustrated when...

 ### Feature description
-A clear and concise description of what you want to happen.
+Describe what you want to happen.

-**Describe alternatives you've considered**
+### Describe alternatives you've considered
-A clear and concise description of any alternative solutions or features you've considered.
+Any alternative solutions or features you've considered.

-**Additional context**
+### Additional context
 Add any other context or screenshots about the feature request here.